 Accessing material taken specifically for use in research

 All information and samples are identified to researchers only by their tissue bank ID number, therefore protecting donor confidentiality.
 Where samples are to be sent to third parties as part of the research, this must be specified in the protocol.
-Researchers must sign a Material and Data Transfer Agreement (Word) (MDTA) when requesting access to material.
-Occasionally ICHTB receives requests from researchers where the research is exclusively to be carried out by a third party.
+Researchers must sign a Material Transfer Agreement (word) (MTA) when requesting access to material.
+Occasionally ICHTB receives requests from researchers where the research is to be carried out exclusively by a third party.
 The final recipient of the samples is then requested to sign the MDTA, rather than the Imperial based Principal Investigator.